-Note 1: The default user name and password are ADMIN.

-Note 2: In the Windows OS environment, the Supero Doctor III settings take precedence over the BIOS settings.
+- 1. The default password and username are ADMIN. - 2.
+In the Windows OS environment, the Supero Doctor III settings take precedence over the BIOS settings.
 When first installed, Supero Doctor III adopts the temperature threshold settings previously set in the BIOS.
 Any subsequent changes to these thresholds must be made within Supero Doctor, since the SD III settings override the BIOS settings.
 For the Windows OS to adopt the BIOS temperature threshold settings, please change the SDIII settings to be the same as those set in the BIOS.